matthickey709/DartsScoreboard/README.md

 A simple dartboard scoring system made with JavaFX that is portable to iOS, Android, and Embedded Systems.
 It allows scoring of 2-player 501 darts and Around the World, with a future implementation including Cricket.

+For some screenshots of the program, please see [my website](https://matthewhickey.me/projects#/darts).

 ## Getting Started

 Please follow the procedure outlined below to get the source code ready for development.